Combinatorics of $m=1$ Grasstopes: Background on Oriented Matroids

 \begin{remark} Faces of a hyperplane arrangement correspond to covectors of its oriented matroid, and regions correspond to maximal covectors.
-The \emph{rank} (denoted by $r$) of the oriented matroid is $k+1,$ where $k$ is the dimension of the ambient space \cite[Chapter 1]{orientedmatroids}. \end{remark}
+The \emph{rank} (denoted by $r$) of the oriented matroid is equal to the dimension $k$ of the ambient space \cite[Chapter 1]{orientedmatroids}. \end{remark}

 \begin{example}[Matroid of a matrix $A$] Let $A$ be the matrix

 as in Example \ref{ex:ormatmat}.
 The cocircuits are given considering hyperplanes $H$ spanned by pairs of rows.
 For example, if $H = \text{Span}\{a_1, a_3\} = \{y = 0\},$ then $a_2$ is in the positive halfspace (since the $y$-coordinate is $1$) and $a_4$ is in the negative halfspace (since the $y$ coordinate is $-3$).
 Thus we obtain the cocircuit $2\bar{4}$.